 Take one of my favourite authors, Stephen King.
 I’m one of his Constant Readers, having grown up with his horror and fantasy books.
 Some adaptations of his works have been, to put it mildly, disappointing.
-I’m thinking mainly of the books turned into mini-series for television: IT (one of my favourite Stephen King books; I’m looking forward to the forthcoming film adaptation, which I’m hoping will be a vast improvement), The Stand (another favourite; part of the reason I ended up writing The Cleansing and sequels), The Tommyknockers and Under the Dome.
+I’m thinking mainly of the books turned into mini-series for television: IT (one of my favourite Stephen King books; the recent film adaptation was a vast improvement on the mini-series, but still didn’t completely hit the mark for me), The Stand (another favourite; part of the reason I ended up writing the Earth Haven trilogy), The Tommyknockers and Under the Dome.

 As always, these things are entirely a matter of taste; I know people who really enjoyed Under the Dome, for instance, but it didn’t do it for me.

-On the other hand, I thought they made a decent fist of 11.22.63 and I’ll always have a fondness for the original adaptation of Salem’s Lot, screening as it did on TV when I was a teenager; we talked about it for days in school with that delicious thrill which comes from sharing something frightening.
-I’ve since watched it again with my teenage daughters.
-To my chagrin, they laughed at one of the moments I found most scary at their age when Danny Glick tapped on the bedroom window to be let in (“Dad, you can see the wires holding him up!”), but my fondness for the two-parter hasn’t dimmed, though I accept it has dated a little.
+On the other hand, I thought they made a decent fist of 11.22.63, and I’ll always have a fondness for the original adaptation of Salem’s Lot, screening as it did on TV when I was a teenager.
+We talked about it for days in school with that delicious thrill which comes from sharing something frightening.
+I’ve since watched it again with my daughters, when they were teenagers.
+To my chagrin, they laughed at one of the moments I found most scary at their age, when Danny Glick tapped on the bedroom window to be let in (“Dad, you can see the wires holding him up!”).
+My fondess for the two-parter hasn’t dimmed, though I accept it has dated a little.

 Then there are the the big screen films of Mr King’s works.
-Some, in my opinion, have been turkeys: The Running Man, Cell, Pet Sematary (the book contains one of the scariest scenes I’ve ever read, but the film left me cold) and the nothing-to-do-with-the-story-apart-from-the-title The Lawnmower Man.
+Some, in my opinion, have been turkeys: The Running Man, Cell, Pet Sematary (the book contains one of the scariest scenes I’ve ever read, but the film left me cold; I can only hope the forthcoming remake is an improvement—it shouldn’t be difficult) and the nothing-to-do-with-the-story-apart-from-the-title The Lawnmower Man.

 I don’t always like the way he ends stories I’ve enjoyed—for me his books are more about the journey than the destination.
 One I do like is his novella The Mist.
 He left it open-ended, which I felt was right for the story.
 The makers of the film version obviously believed it needed a more conclusive resolution.
 Fair enough, but the ending they came up with was so excruciatingly and ludicrously tragic that it made me laugh out loud.
 If you’re familiar with the novella, you ought to watch the film for the ending alone.